refraction-ray/general-notes/lectures/ML in a Nutshell.md

   **Reference**: arXiv: 1712.00450.

   This work construct LSTM to study dynamic of MBL and time crystal (3 phases) systems with magnetization over time as input sequences (ED results).
+The model is trained in supervised fashion with confident dataset in phase diagram.
+And we can get the full phase diagram accoding to the output of RNN (many to one structure).

 ### As recommendation systems